Towards optimal doubly robust estimation of heterogeneous causal effects: General Pseudo-Outcome Regression

-Our results are closest to \citet{foster2019orthogonal}, who give a similar oracle inequality for generic empirical risk minimization when the loss involves complex nuisance functions.
+Our results are closest in spirit to \citet{foster2019orthogonal}, who study generic empirical risk minimization when the loss involves complex nuisance functions.
 However there are some important distinctions to be made.
 Most importantly, \citet{foster2019orthogonal} assume the loss satisfies a Neyman orthogonality property in order to obtain squared error rates; in contrast, our bound does not rely on this structure, but can exploit it when it holds, as shown in the following section.
 Crucially, our bound will also be seen to yield doubly robust errors, whereas the orthogonality-based results of \citet{foster2019orthogonal} yield errors that are second-order but not doubly robust.
 Double robustness is essential when different nuisance components are estimated with different errors.
-Our somewhat sharper results are likely due to the fact that we focus on regression, and so can exploit more particular structure.
-These and some other differences are discussed further in the next section.
+Lastly, \citet{foster2019orthogonal} pursue global error bounds, while we consider pointwise error, which can be beneficial for developing inferential tools.
+These and some other differences are discussed further in the next section. \\

+In what follows we first define a new notion of estimator stability, which can be viewed as a form of stochastic equicontinuity for nonparametric regression (as opposed to averaging). \\